ASE Surgical Education Research Fellowship

 Dr. Alseidi’s research focuses on surgical education, minimally invasive surgical techniques, and methods to improve patients’ outcomes with liver, pancreas, and biliary cancers.
 He has received grants to create registries for minimally invasive pancreas and liver surgeries as part of an international collaboration with studies focusing on improving patient outcomes.
 He also studies deep learning networks and artificial intelligence to enhance patient care during surgery and minimize postoperative complications.
 His research has resulted in the publication of hundreds of peer-reviewed articles, many invitations to present as Visiting Professor, as well as at national and international conferences.

-Dr. Alseidi holds many national and international positions to include being the incoming President of The Fellowship Council (FC), the Immediate Past President of the Association for Surgical Education (ASE), the Chair for training and education for HPB surgery for the Americas Hepato-Pancreato-Biliary Association (AHPBA) and the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES).
+Dr. Alseidi holds many national and international positions to include being the Past President of The Fellowship Council (FC), a Past President of the Association for Surgical Education (ASE), immediate past Chair for training and education for HPB surgery for the Americas Hepato-Pancreato-Biliary Association (AHPBA) and the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES).

 SERF Faculty